unreal-analyzer-mcp

 Features

-• Hierarchy Mapping: Visualize class inheritance hierarchies.
+- Hierarchy Mapping: Visualize and understand class inheritance hierarchies

-• Reference Finding: Locate all references to classes, functions, or variables.
+- Reference Finding: Locate all references to classes, functions, or variables

-• Custom Codebase Support: Analyze your own Unreal Engine project codebase.
+- Custom Codebase Support: Analyze your own Unreal Engine project codebase

 Quick Start